outragedpinkracoon/vim_notes/cheatsheet.md

 daw - delete the word under the cursor caw - delete the word under the cursor and put you in insert mode

+:5,20d delete from 5 to 20, with 5 and 20 inclusively removed.

 ## Command Format
 The format for commands is: